UNIVERSE-HPC/course-material/high_performance_computing/hpc_intro/07_parallel.md

 Total execution time (according to rank 0): 7.697 seconds
 ```

-:::callout
+:::callout{variant="note"}
 ## Non-Linear Output
-When we ran the job with 4 parallel workers, the serial job wrote its output
+When we ran the job with 4 parallel workers, the serial job wrote its output first,
-first, then the parallel processes wrote their output, with process 0 coming
-in first and last.
+then the parallel processes wrote their output, with process 0 coming in first and last.

-With 8 workers, this is not the case: since the parallel workers take less
-time than the serial work, it is hard to say which process will write its
+With 8 workers, this is not the case: since the parallel workers take less time than the serial work,
-output first, except that it will _not_ be process 0!
+it is hard to say which process will write its output first, except that it will _not_ be process 0!
 :::

 Now, let's summarize the amount of time it took each job to run: